dotlang/language/Enhancements.md

 ```
 proposal: in non-primitives, we store actual type. so when we have `obj y = @obj(x)` y needs to keep track of it's original type.

+N - We should not have access to another object's private fields and methods even if current method if a member of the class. so how are we going to make sure, new instance is initialized? if we add a public method to do that 1) code becomes more compilcated.
+2) other can also call it at anytime!
+so, who is responsible for assigning private fields and calling private methods upon creation and how?
+constructor is responsible for all that and it has access to all privates.

+? - What if we have const fields (not re-assignable) but cannot determine their value in fields section?

 ? - Provide a more explicit syntax to declare container class has an implementation for an empty method of contained class.
+In container: `int __member.method(int x) { return x+1;}`.
+Where `__member` is an exposed field which has `method` method empty. what will be type of `this` inside method body?
+Of course it cannot be contained class.
+So it will be container class.
+This may be a little confusing but is logical. but what does c++ do when a class override?
+It does not specify anything.
+But in C++ there is no composition but inheritance.
+By this way, we can provide implementation for multiple composed variables if they have methods with the same name.
+the advantage: it is explicit and more flexible.
+disadvantage: a little bit confusing.

+? - This whole `:=` and `=` and immutability and assignment and const is very confusing.
+Let's make it more clear and easy to udnerstand.
+if `x` is int and immutable , we can write `int x; x:=5; x=7;`?
+answer: both are ok and possible. for immutables, `=` works just like `:=`.
+but: `Int y = 5; Int x=y; x++;` -> this won't change value of `y` because x is now pointing to a new object.
+if you need to have that effect, use holder classes.
+`MyClass mc = ??; MyClass mc2=mc; mc2.change()` this will NOT change mc